Other Functions

 UNSUPPORTED_METHOD

 Returns native interface TCP port number listened by this server.
-If it is executed in the context of a distributed table, then it generates a normal column, otherwise it produces a constant value.
+If executed in the context of a distributed table, this function generates a normal column with values relevant to each shard.
+Otherwise it produces a constant value.

 Syntax